 The cornerstone of MET has always been to provide an avenue of self-sufficiency that leads to livable wages for farmworkers.

-The NFJP program partners with community organizations and state agencies to counter the chronic unemployment and underemployment experienced by farm workers who depend primarily on jobs in agricultural labor performed across the country.
-The NFJP partners with state monitor advocates to provide services to farm workers and their families working in agriculture employment.
+The program partners with community organizations and state agencies to counter the chronic unemployment and underemployment experienced by farmworkers who depend primarily on jobs in agricultural labor performed across the country.
+The NFJP is an integral part of the public workforce system and a partner in the nationwide network of American Job Centers.
+In addition, NFJP partners with state monitor advocates to provide services to farmworkers and their families working in agriculture employment.

 FARMWORKER LAW LIBRARY

 Federal and State Employment Standards and U.S. Farm Labor